TenToTheMinusNinth/Toy-Renderer/README.md

 [glm](https://glm.g-truc.net/0.9.8/index.html)
 [imgui](https://github.com/ocornut/imgui)

-# Features that are already in the renderer
+## Features that are already in the renderer
+The basic function required by a renderer
-shadow
+shadow map
 skybox
 defer render
-ssao

-# Features planned for future
+SSAO
 PBR
+## Features planned for future
 IBL